 Since baseball is America's oldest sport, and, at least in some circles, is our national pastime, it’s only appropriate that our list should begin and end on the baseball diamond.
 Of all the cheaters on our list, only Barry Bonds, the man that usurped the home run throne (and a topic of much fascination here at Daily Lounge) can justly claim the title of the biggest cheater in the history of sports.
 Why is that?
 Well, all Bonds did was use steroids to break the two most hallowed statistical records in North American sports, the single-season and career home run records.
 But, if singlehandedly destroying the credibility of a major sport isn’t enough, he also got away scott-free.
 Yes, Bonds is only the most notable of a generation of cheaters in baseball, but he’s also the one that did the most damage.

-What, too soon?
 Woods is a different type of cheater, and, to be fair to him, we’ve no doubt that if we go back far enough we’ll find other athletes with equally sordid stories from their personal lives.
 What separates Woods’s infidelities from those past unfaithful athletes is that Woods lives in the age of Twitter, Facebook, and mass media, meaning that when the story broke that Woods had repeatedly cheated on his wife with a string of women, it broke big: Woods lost millions in endorsements and was forced to go on an indefinite hiatus from golf.
-All’s well that ends well, though: Woods is back on the course, and is now ranked #3 in the world.
+All’s well that ends well, though: Woods is back on the course, and seems happier than ever.